DEFRA/ffc-jenkins-pipeline-library/README.md

 ### notifySlackBuildFailure / notifySlack.buildFailure

-Sends a message to the ffc-notifications Slack workspace when the jenkins build fails.
+Sends a message to the ffc-notifications Slack workspace when the Jenkins build fails.

 Takes two parameters:
 - the failure reason to display in the slack notification e.g. `e.message`